ocademy-ai/machine-learning/open-machine-learning-jupyter-book/prerequisites/python-programming-introduction.md

 - `function_name`: This is the name you choose for your function.
 It should be descriptive and follow Python naming conventions.
 - `parameters_input`: These are optional `input values` that you can pass to the function.
 They are placeholders for the actual values that will be provided when calling the function.
 - `Code block`: This is where you write the instructions or statements that define the behavior of the function.
 It should be indented under the function definition.
 - `return`: Usually `return` is found in def, and its purpose is to return `parameters_output` that follows.
 But if you have other outputs, you don't have to write 'return'.
-You can click [here](https://open-academy.github.io/machine-learning/prerequisites/python-programming-introduction.html#booleans) to see sample code in boolean.
+You can click [here](https://ocademy-ai.github.io/machine-learning/prerequisites/python-programming-introduction.html#booleans) to see sample code in boolean.
 - `parameters_output`: These are the `parameters` you wish to pass out.

 ### Python file

-First open your project folder, `open-academy`.
-If you don't have this folder, create a folder name called `open-academy`.
+First open your project folder, `oocademy`.
+If you don't have this folder, create a folder name called `ocademy`.
 Inside this folder, create a file called `helloworld.py`.
 Now, let's do what we did on Python interactive shell using Visual Studio Code.

 The Python interactive shell was printing without using `print` but on Visual Studio Code to see our result we should use a built-in function `print()`.
 The `print()` built-in function takes one or more arguments as follows `print('arument1', 'argument2', 'argument3')`.
 See the examples below.